 Many event planners want to host outdoor events but don’t feel like taking the chance with the weather.
 With decor and food, you can bring the outdoors in.
 Check out this plate idea.

-There are a lot of flavors of popcorn out there.
-Plus, the fun food isn’t full of sugar, is reminiscent of childhood, and can be garnished with all sorts of toppings making it a fun food for a buffet or self-serve bar.
+There are many popcorn flavors out there.
+Plus, popcorn isn’t full of sugar, is reminiscent of childhood, and can be garnished with all sorts of toppings, making it a fun food for a buffet or self-serve bar.

-Dip can be a messy thing.
+Dip can be messy.
 There are double dippers, not getting enough dip and running out, getting too much… all sorts of dip conundrums can occur.
 But not with this self-contained dip idea.
 Hollow out part of a baguette.
 Add some dip and throw in some veggies.